Environments

 settings…most hosting companies allow environment variables to be specified via

 a control panel of some kind.
-Or at the command line, look for a .bashrc
+Or at the command line, look for a .bashrc or

-file in your home folder and add:
+.zshrc file in your home folder and add:

 export BRIDGETOWN_ENV="production"